filipsPL/gpsjsonplot/README.md

 -    `--json`: Path to the input JSON file containing GPS data.
 -    `--outfile`: Path to the output image file where the plot will be saved.
 -    `--every`: Optional parameter to select every n-th line from the input JSON file (default is 10).
+-    `--contour`: Optional: number of contour lines.
+0 - disables it.

 ## Script Overview